Guide to the PhD Program in History

 Year 3

-Students serve as graduate teaching assistants during the third year.
-With their required history coursework completed, their work outside of the classroom focuses on dissertation research.
-Students must submit a dissertation prospectus, approved by the advisor and two additional members of the History graduate faculty, to the graduate coordinator no later than December 15 (September 15 for Ancient/Medieval History students) (or, if they are permitted to take their exams after this date, no more than two months following the completion of exams).
-After completing the prospectus, they should apply for grants and fellowships that can support their research goals in year four.
-The department maintains a list of external support relevant to graduate research and the DGS and graduate coordinator provide regular updates via email regarding the deadlines of internal, UVA-funded fellowships and research grants.
+Students usually serve as graduate teaching assistants during the third year.
+With their required history coursework completed, their work outside of the classroom focuses on transitioning to dissertation research.
+Students will complete the written and oral portions of the general exams by the end of their third year.
+Students must submit a dissertation prospectus, approved by the advisor and two additional members of the History graduate faculty.
+In addition to completing the comprehensive exams and prospectus, they should apply for grants and fellowships that can support their research goals going forward.
 Third-year students are also encouraged to apply for summer research funds through the department.
-With the advice of their advisors and other faculty mentors, students should conduct a sustained program of research from Charlottesville, revise the prospectus, and produce preliminary writing toward the dissertation over the course of the third year.

-Year 5
+Year 6